Why should you drink dry wines before sweet wines?

 White before reds

 Begin with Riesling, then Pinot Grigio, then Sauvignon Blanc, then Gewurztraminer and finally Chardonnay!
 If you follow this sequence, beginning with lighter-fuller bodied and dry to sweeter wines, your tasting won’t be tart or unpleasant.
 To your surprise, white in the middle of the red tasting breaks the tannins.
 After this, you can go and try dry heavier wines so that it doesn’t overwhelm the senses and distort the taste.

 Red Before Sweet Wines

-First Rose, Pinot Noir, Merlot and then Shiraz Cabernet.
-It is suggested that red wines are to be tasted in a light bodied progression.
+First Rose, Pinot Noir, Merlot and then Shiraz and Cabernet.
+Ideally red wines should be tasted in a light bodied progression.
 This is because sweet wines cause dry wines to become more acidic.
 Sip Pinot Noir, then Merlot, Cabernet Sauvignon before heavy body wine.